hypergravity/hypergravity.github.io/_posts/2016-08-21-python-high-performance-computing.md

 ### Other ways to do parallel

 One of the other ways to do parallel is to use **GPU**.
-This is migrated to another post.
+This is migrated to [here](https://hypergravity.github.io/GPU-computing/).